 Angela earned her MS in Marine and Atmospheric Science at the School of Marine and Atmospheric Sciences (SoMAS) at Stony Brook University.
 She is now pursuing a PhD in the Marine Biology Department at UH Manoa.
 Angela’s work on the photobiology of the blue Hawaiian Montipora spp. corals with specific focus on determining the functional roles of the chromoproteins that make corals blue, and on understanding whether possession of these pigments favor or hinder blue coral survival under warming seawater scenarios.
 She aims to use her scientific findings to help the conservation and management of the reefs that have so inspired her and she hopes that through these discoveries, future generations will continue to experience the beauty of these reefs.
 Visit her website for more information on her background.
 Her CV can be downloaded here.

 Rebecca has always wanted to be a marine biologist, ever since she could remember.
 It started with the typical love of dolphins, but soon grew into a fascination for coral reefs and the need to learn how such an intricate and sensitive ecosystem could function as a whole.
 She went to Castle High School, where she developed a Seagrass trampling project with Mr. Mark Heckman and Dr. Kimberly Peyton.
 She then went onto the University of Hawaii at Manoa to study marine biology and get involved in many diving activities, such as the Quantitative Underwater Ecological Surveying Techniques (QUEST) course that the Marine Option Program offers.
 She had the privilege of going on NOAA Research Cruises with the Maritime Archaeology and Fish Teams to the Northwestern Hawaiian Islands and the Main Hawaiian Islands.
-She is now a Zoology Master student under the direction of Dr. Cindy Hunter.
+She is now a Masters student under the direction of Dr. Cindy Hunter.